furiousteam/BLOC-OFFICIAL-POOL/README.md

 you are using - a good place to start with redis is [data persistence](https://redis.io/topics/persistence).

 ##### Easy requirements installation on Ubuntu 16 LTS
 Installing pool on different Linux distributives is different, because it depends on system default components and versions.
 For now, the easiest way to install pool is to use Ubuntu 16 LTS.
+Also, the best version of Node.js to run is 0.10.48 (on newer versions it might not work).
 Thus, all you had to do in order to prepare Ubunty 16 for pool installation is to run (as root):

 ```bash
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash